 Cornell University is a great option for students pursuing an International Agriculture degree.
 This school is one of the largest schools in New York.

 University of California - Davis is among your top options if you're planning on studying International Agriculture.
-It is established in the suburban region of Davis, California.
+Based in Davis, California, UC Davis offers a dependable, suburban experience for college students.

 Andrews University is among your top options if you're planning on studying International Agriculture.
 Berrien Springs, Michigan allows a quaint small-town setting for young people to study in.

 Andrews University's student loan default rate of 5.0% is considerably below the U.S. average of 7.0%.
 Andrews University does not require freshman students to live on-campus.
 Take a deeper dive to see just how Andrews University ranks in other categories.